graph-guard/gqt/test/error/semantic/types/constr_gr_par.md

 ```

 ```
-1:16: mismatching types: can't use Boolean as number
+1:16: expected number but received Boolean
 ```